 There is nothing quite like a big bowl of piping hot clam chowder to put a smile on your face.
 This easy and delicious recipe is bound to become your favorite soup year round.

-New England clam shower has long been my favorite soup.
-I prefer the white clam shower over the red Manhattan variety.
+New England clam chowder has long been my favorite soup.
+I prefer the white clam chowder over the red Manhattan variety.

 I give you options for using canned clams or fresh clams for this recipe.
 I often buy the large 51 oz canned clams at Costco.
 Which is about 3 lbs with liquid, so fresh 2 lbs would work.

 If clam chowder is on the menu I typically order it.
 But as a true soup lover, I make it often and I’m so glad my whole family loves it as much as I do.

 - clams, canned or fresh

 - salt and pepper